-This module introduces students to chair-side assisting duties and techniques practiced in general dentistry with emphasis on sit-down, four-handed dentistry.
+This module introduces students to chair-side assisting duties and techniques practiced in general dentistry with emphasis on four-handed dentistry.
 Students learn how to handle and transfer dental instruments and place materials on models.
 Properties and manipulation of common dental materials, including amalgam, composites, glass ionomers and sealants, are presented.
-Students practice required RDA procedures such as placement, wedging and removal of matrices, placement of cement bases and liners, and placement of temporary sedative dressing on Typodont manikins.
+Students practice required RDA procedures such as placement, wedging and removal of Tofflemire retainers, placement of cement bases and liners, and placement of temporary sedative dressing on Typodont manikins, as required in some states.
 Basic concepts of psychology and communication are discussed with emphasis on helping dental patients overcome anxieties related to dental treatment.
 Students also study related dental terminology.
-Prerequisite: None.
+Students learn patient scheduling as part of front office procedures.
+Students are introduced to basic anatomy of the head and teeth.
+Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication Prerequisite: None.
 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.